Lavandula: Other uses

 Flower spikes are used for dried flower arrangements.
 The fragrant, pale purple flowers and flower buds are used in potpourris.
 Lavender is also used as herbal filler inside sachets used to freshen linens.
 Dried and sealed in pouches, lavender flowers are placed among stored items of clothing to give a fresh fragrance and to deter moths.
 Dried lavender flowers may be used for wedding confetti.
-Lavender is also used in scented waters and sachets.
+Lavender is also used in scented waters, soaps, and sachets.

-In history and culture
+In culture

 The ancient Greeks called the lavender herb νάρδος: nárdos, Latinized as nardus, after the Syrian city of Naarda (possibly the modern town of Duhok, Iraq).
 It was also commonly called nard.
 The species originally grown was L. stoechas.

 During Roman times, flowers were sold for 100 denarii per pound, which was about the same as a month's wages for a farm laborer, or fifty haircuts from the local barber.
 Its late Latin name was lavandārius, from lavanda (things to be washed), from lavāre from the verb lavo (to wash).